Oma3r3/appointment-planner/README.md

 # appointment-planner

 A simple appointment planner web app built with React.
-It allows you to enter name, phone and email to create a contact and create an appoitment for any contact by including appointment name, time, and date.
+It allows you to enter name, phone and email to create a contact and create an appointment for any contact by including appointment name, time, and date.

 ## Installation